Battle of the Tenaru: Battle

 Just after midnight on 21 August, Ichiki's main body of troops arrived at the east bank of Alligator Creek and were surprised to encounter the Marine positions, not having expected to find U.S. forces so far from the airfield.
 Nearby U.S. Marine listening posts heard "clanking" sounds, human voices, and other noises before withdrawing to the west bank of the creek.
-At 01:30 Ichiki's force opened fire with machine guns and mortars on the Marine positions on the west bank of the creek, and a first wave of about 100 Imperial soldiers charged across the sandbar towards the Marines.
+Ichiki consulted Major Kuramoto, the Battalion commander as well as the leading company commander.
+Ichiki then ordered an assault across the sandbar by a detachment of men, while the other troops provided covering fire.
+The green flare signaling the attack was fired at 01:30 and Ichiki's force opened fire with machine guns and mortars on the Marine positions on the west bank of the creek, and a first wave of about 100 Imperial soldiers from the 2nd company charged across the sandbar towards the Marines; crossing the sandbar would become the primary objective of frequent Japanese attacks.

-Marine machine gun fire and canister rounds from the 37 mm cannons killed most of the Japanese soldiers as they crossed the sandbar.
-A few of the Japanese soldiers reached the Marine positions, engaged in hand-to-hand combat with the defenders, and captured a few of the Marine front-line emplacements.
+Marine machine gun fire and canister rounds from the 37 mm cannons killed most of the Japanese soldiers as they charged across the sandbar, though a few of the Japanese soldiers reached across, cut through the barbed wire they found on the other end and engaged in hand-to-hand combat with the defenders, and captured a few of the Marine front-line emplacements.
 Japanese machine gun and rifle fire from the east side of the creek killed several of the Marine machine-gunners.
 A company of Marines, held in reserve just behind the front line, attacked and killed most, if not all, of the remaining Japanese soldiers that had breached the front line defenses, ending Ichiki's first assault about an hour after it had begun.

-At 02:30 a second wave of about 150 to 200 Japanese troops again attacked across the sandbar and was again almost completely wiped out.
+At 02:30 Ichiki ordered a second assault by the 1st and 3rd companies, and 150-200 Japanese troops again made a headlong attack, charging across the sandbar, and was again almost completely wiped out.
+A group of bold Japanese soldiers managed to swim in the creek and set up a machine gun on an abandoned amphibious tractor, their gunfire killed most of the Marines manning the 37mm gun that had wrought havoc on the attackers, and their continuous fire suppressed the gun for most of the battle.
 At least one of the surviving Imperial officers from this attack advised Ichiki to withdraw his remaining forces, but Ichiki declined to do so.
+This was the last concentrated charge across the sandbar, which had then become strewn with bodies of dead soldiers attempting to break through the marine defensive perimeter.